apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 To verify the installation, perform the following steps:

 1. Click **Start**, and locate the ODBC Administrator app that you just installed.
    Installing the ODBC Administrator installs Drill Explorer and the Tableau TDC file.
-For example, on Windows 8.1 in Apps, the several apps appear under MaprDrill ODBC Driver 1.0:
+For example, on Windows 8.1 in Apps, several apps appear under MaprDrill ODBC Driver 1.0:
    ![]({{ site.baseurl }}/docs/img/odbc-mapr-drill-apps.png)

 2. Click the ODBC Administrator app icon.